Skip to main content

 The following configuration options are IDE-specific and exposed as VSCode settings:

-[boolean: false]: by default, Pyrefly will provide both type errors and other language features like go-to definition, intellisense, hover, etc. Enable this option to keep type errors from Pyrefly unchanged but use VSCode's Python extension for everything else.python.pyrefly.disableTypeErrors
+• python.pyrefly.disableLanguageServices [boolean: false]: By default, Pyrefly will provide both type errors and other language features like go-to definition, intellisense, hover, etc. Set disableLanguageServices to true to keep type errors from Pyrefly unchanged but use VSCode's Python extension for everything else.

-[string: '']: if your platform is not supported, you can build pyrefly from source and specify the binary here.
+• pyrefly.lspPath [string: '']: If your platform is not supported, you can build pyrefly from source and specify the binary path with the lspPath config.

 Issues?